 Nor, once a good range of conceptual artworks have been considered, should we assume that the material involved in a medium is invariably physical stuff.
 While a sculptor might work with stone, bronze, or ice, the material of much contemporary art is not a kind of physical substance.
 Vito Acconci’s Following Piece, for example, appears to be an extended action in which he chooses people at random and follows them until they enter a private place; Robert Barry’s All the things I know but of which I am not at the moment thinking ‒ 1:36 pm; June 15, 1969 seems to be the word-sequence type of which the italicized matter following this sentence’s first semicolon is a token.
 In fact, it should not have taken examples from contemporary art to make us see how flexible the notion of physical material must be to do justice to the full gamut of artistic media.
 In specifying what actors should say and do on stage, playwrights work in the medium of actions; novelists, meanwhile, work with words; and composers work with sound.
 The artistic media involved here are not kinds of physical stuff.

 These media are, nonetheless, physical in a recognizable, everyday sense, which is why we need not join David Davies (2004, 59) in regarding cases such as these as demonstrating that artistic media need not be physical.
-The playwright’s stage directions instruct the actors to perform certain actions, and these actions are thoroughly physical in nature.
-Sounds, too, are physical entities: arguably, vibrations in the air.
-And what are word-types but types of physical inscription or utterance?
-The moral one might take from all this is not that contemporary art (as well as literature, drama, and music) work in non-physical media, but that physical media should not be assimilated to kinds of physical substance.
+The playwright’s stage directions instruct the actors to perform certain actions, and performances of these actions are physical events.
+Composers work with sounds in the sense that they instruct performers to produce sounds – arguably, vibrations in the air – in certain ways.
+Similarly, the words that novelists use are plausibly viewed as types of physical inscription or utterance.
+None of this is to claim that works of music are mere sound structures or that literary works are reducible to their texts; it is just to point out that there is clear content to the claim that artists in these art forms work, albeit with some indirectness, in physical media.
+The moral to be drawn from all this is not that contemporary art (as well as literature, drama, and music) uses non-physical media, but that physical media should not be assimilated to kinds of physical substance.
 Perhaps it is the idea that that a medium is a kind of stuff that must be revised, not the idea that media are physical per se.

 The case of conceptual art might bring us to question whether this comforting conclusion is a little precipitate, however.
 Peter Goldie and Elisabeth Schellekens float what they term “the idea idea” for conceptual art.
 According to the idea idea, “[i]n conceptual art, there is no physical medium: the medium is the idea” (Goldie and Schellekens 2010: 33).
 Now is not the time to discuss this proposal at length.
-(We shall say a bit more about it in §6.)
 For now, it is sufficient to say that Goldie and Schellekens’s assumption that a medium of ideas would not be physical is a bold one.
-As we shall see in §6, they say little about what ideas actually are, but a promising account of their ontological nature has it that ideas are, in fact, physical entities: namely, spatially discontinuous systems of contentful mental state tokens (Cray 2014, 237).
+As we shall see in §4, they say little about what ideas actually are, but a promising account of their ontological nature has it that ideas are, in fact, physical entities: namely, spatially discontinuous systems of contentful mental state tokens (Cray 2014, 237).
 Naturally, on this construal of ideas, a medium of ideas is a physical medium.